auval/RedditClient/README.md

 #### NTH

 - *(done)* favorite toggleable star on every row
+- *(done)* when filtering rows, highlight the text matching the filter
 - fancy wait animation
 - replace manual onClickListener with the databinding way
-- when filtering rows, highlight the text matching the filter

-#### debug db reference:

-- adb shell
-- run-as com.mta.redditclient
-- cd databases/
-- sqlite3 fav.db
-- .headers on
-- .mode column
-- .width 20 20 20 20 20 20 20 20 20 20 20
-- .tables
-- select * from Favorite;

 #### Notes on the architecture chosen